Skip to main content

 Place a call

-The flagship command dispatches a call, polls until it reaches a terminal status, and prints the structured returns data:
+The flagship command dispatches a call from an existing outbound agent, polls until it reaches a terminal status, and prints the structured returns data:

 callingbox call \